 In July of 2020, Titan Fish Partners, LLC and a named individual filed a petition against the City and two City Council members (the "Titan Fish Lawsuit").
 Titan Fish Partners, LLC is the seller of land to the City in the Solar Farm Transaction discussed above under "BONDOWNERS' RISKS - Federal Investigation of Certain Transactions."
 The petition claims that certain statements made by such City Council members to and reported in the Kansas City Star charged Titan Fish Partners, LLC with being under investigation by the FBI, and that such statements caused damage to the plaintiffs based on defamation, intentional infliction of emotional distress, and tortious interference with a business expectancy.
+A trial is currently set for July 26, 2021, subject to a motion for continuance that has yet to be considered by the trial court.
 The City does not believe the ultimate resolution of the Titan Fish Lawsuit will have a material adverse effect on the Pledged Revenues or Other Appropriation Sources or the City's overall financial condition.